kebaldwi/CATC-TEMPLATES/LABS/LAB-9-ISE-Automation/ise-automation-2-integrations/02-Active-Directory.md

     1. We need to provide the Join Point ID as part of the URL

     2. Note the basic info provided as part of the Body.
-Again, note that the request is asking for the name of the <u>Domain</u> here, ***NOT*** the name of the <u>Join Point</u>.
+AND that the request is asking for the name of the <u>Domain</u> here, ***NOT*** the name of the <u>Join Point</u>.

     3. Click ***Send***

-    4. Our response should be a JSON list of all of our Active Directory Users:
+    4. Our response should be a JSON list of all of our Active Directory Domain Groups:

         ![json](../../../ASSETS/LABS/ISE/ISE-AD-API-14.png?raw=true "Import JSON")